Top Tips for the Perfect Family Holiday

 3. Passports at the ready

-Now that you’ve done your research, you need to ensure you and your family all have valid passports and other travel documents, such as EHIC/GHICs if necessary, as well as any visas, and can legally travel.
-In the past, children were simply added to their mother’s passports, however, now children are required to have their own passport – even babies.
-Make sure that if you need to apply for, or renew, a passport that you allow time for delays as they can sometimes take weeks to arrive in the post!
-As mentioned, some countries require you to have a visa to enter, therefore this is important to check as soon as you book.
-You can visit the GOV website to find out what documentation you need to visit your chosen policy destination – and if you need any injections too!
+Now that you’ve finalised your destination, ensure that all family members have valid passports and other necessary travel documents, such as GHIC cards if travelling within Europe, as well as any visas if required.
+Remember, even babies need their own passports.
+If you need to apply for or renew a passport, allow extra time for processing delays, as applications can take weeks to be completed and posted.
+Some countries require visas for entry, so check this as soon as you book.
+You can visit the UK Government website to find out what documentation you need for your chosen destination and if you require any vaccinations.

 4. Prepare, Prepare, Prepare

-For some parents, the idea of taking their child to the airport or on a plane is enough to ground them in the UK until their child has turned 18.
-However, there really is nothing to be afraid of, as long as you prepare.
-Pre-pack snacks, toys and games to keep them interested until you touchdown.
-Depending on your child’s attention span, you could plan different games for every half an hour, including spotting ‘landmarks’.
-If you’re travelling with babies, you may also want to sterilise and make up a few bottles ahead of time to relieve any stress and prepare for feeds in case you end up being delayed!
+For some parents, the thought of taking their child to the airport or on a plane is enough to keep them grounded until their child turns 18!
+However, there’s nothing to worry about as long as you prepare.
+Pack plenty of snacks, toys, and games to keep them entertained until you land.
+If your child has a short attention span, plan different games for every half hour, such as spotting landmarks or playing travel bingo.

 5. Out and About